Does Abortion Reduce Crime?

-Research shows that abortion and crime rate are related.
-Legalizing abortion increases murder rates by up to 7%.
+Research shows that abortion and crime rates are related.
+The question is whether they are directly linked.
+One study claimed that legalizing abortion increased murder rates by up to 7%.
 This is because legalizing abortion is a contributing factor to the great increase in out-of-wedlock births and single parent families, which in turn contribute to increased crime rates.

-However, most people believe a faulty study that concluded abortion increases crime rates.
-Let us consider the evidence.
+However, most people believe the results of a faulty study—which its authors recently updated and defended—that concluded that abortion decreases crime rates.
+Let’s consider the evidence.

 This theme still resonates strongly with many people today.
 The best-known study of the abortion-crime connection was performed by John J. Donohue III and Steven D. Levitt in 2001.
-In Harvard University’s Quarterly Journal of Economics, they concluded that “Legalized abortion contributed significantly to recent crime reductions . . . .
+In Harvard University’s Quarterly Journal of Economics, the authors concluded: “Legalized abortion has contributed significantly to recent crime reductions….
 Legalized abortion appears to account for as much as 50 percent of the recent drop in crime.”
-The authors noted, “Crime began to fall roughly 18 years after abortion legalization,” and that the social benefit of this decrease in crime is about $30 billion annually.2
+Donohue and Levitt noted that “crime began to fall roughly 18 years after abortion legalization,” and stated that the social benefit of this decrease in crime is about $30 billion annually.2

-Donohue and Levitt wrote that, since 1991 ― 18 years after Roe v.
-Wade legalized abortion—murder rates have fallen faster than at any time since the end of Prohibition in 1933.
-They added that the five states that legalized abortion earlier than 1973 [New York, California, Washington, Hawaii and Alaska] also experienced earlier declines in crime.
-Finally, they found that states with especially high abortion rates in the 1970s and 1980s had equally dramatic crime reductions3 in the 1990s.
+Donohue and Levitt wrote that from 1991 to the time of their first study—and 18 years after Roe v.
+Wade legalized abortion—murder rates fell faster than at any time since the end of Prohibition in 1933.
+They added that the five states that legalized abortion earlier than 1973 (New York, California, Washington, Hawaii, and Alaska) also experienced earlier declines in crime.
+Finally, they found that states with especially high abortion rates in the 1970s and 1980s had equally dramatic crime reductions2 in the 1990s.

 Prominent pro-abortion groups and leaders immediately seized on the conclusion of the Donohue-Levitt study and used it as justification for promoting and funding the practice of abortion.
-For example, Canadian abortionist Henry Morgentaler, in an op-ed piece heartlessly entitled “It’s Better for Us that They Died,” declared moral vindication and grumbled that he had been saying for decades that abortion and crime rate are related.4
+For example, in a 2001 op-ed piece heartlessly entitled “It’s Better for Us That They Died,” Canadian abortionist Henry Morgentaler declared moral vindication and grumbled that he had made this claim for decades.3

-Donohue and Levitt5 are certainly correct when they say that violent and property crimes are down by astonishing numbers since 1991:
+Donohue and Levitt were certainly correct when they said that violent and property crimes had drastically decreased since 1991.
+At the time of their study:

 - Robberies, 50%